edermats32/Rondo-Transpatcher/README.md

 - [Linux](#steps-for-linux)

 ## Steps for Windows
-Inside the root of the Rondo-Transpatcher folder there is a shortcut file `RondoTranspatcherEasyRun`.
+Inside the root of the *Rondo-Transpatcher-main* folder there is a shortcut file `RondoTranspatcherEasyRun`.
 Dubble-click the shourtcut and powershell window should open:

 If for some reason the shortcut didn't work, follow these steps <<*create another readme and link to that, should include how top open WIN+r powershell.exe then navigate to the directory, the run the .ps1*>>